theWinterDojer/SpecStream/README.md

 - **Use at Own Risk**: This application is provided "as-is" without warranties of any kind

 **Trademark Notice**: "Spectrum" is a trademark of Charter Communications.
 This application is not endorsed by or affiliated with Charter Communications.

+## Troubleshooting

+- **Verify you're on your Spectrum home network** (not VPN or mobile hotspot)
+- **Disable any VPN services** that might interfere with network detection
+- **Restart your router** if you're certain you're on Spectrum network but still experiencing issues

 ## Support